FHomewood/MachineLearning_Brighton-A-memorable-city/README.md

 are two distinct phases, the forward pass and the backward pass[3].
-In the forward pass we supply the MLP with a sample or a batch of the training data and perform the linear algebra to find out the model’s predictions for the data.
+In the forward pass we supply the MLP with a sample or a batch of the training data and perform the linear algebra to find out the modelâ€™s predictions for the data.
 Subsequently, the predictions are compared to the target label and the difference between the two values is quantified in a loss statistic.
 After this step comes the backward pass, where the